The Fiscal Times

 4: Buyers want turnkey properties.
 Even with tight inventory, buyers are looking for properties that are move-in ready and won?t require much more than a coat of paint. ?Buyers don?t want to assume any risk with properties that need work, particularly first-time buyers with limited cash resources,? says Budge Huskey, chief executive officer at Coldwell Banker Real Estate.

 6: Investors are backing off.
-Ordinary buyers in recent years often found themselves competing with investors??Today?s houses are getting less desirable for investors because price points are going higher, so it doesn?t pencil out as much,? says Daren Blomquist, RealtyTrac vice president.?The share of homes going to institutional investors or all-cash buyers dropped in 2014 to the lowest level in 4 years.
+Ordinary buyers in recent years often found themselves competing with investors. ?Today?s houses are getting less desirable for investors because price points are going higher, so it doesn?t pencil out as much,? says Daren Blomquist, RealtyTrac vice president.?The share of homes going to institutional investors or all-cash buyers dropped in 2014 to the lowest level in four years.

 7: In most places it?s much cheaper to buy than to rent.
 Soaring rents in recent years have made buying a home much more affordable for those who want to stay put than renting one.
-Nationally, U.S. renters spend an average of 30 percent of their income on rent, versus just 15 percent of income on mortgage payments.
+Nationally, U.S. renters spend an average of 30 percent of their income on rent, versus just 15 percent of income on mortgage payments, according to Zillow.

 8: Credit is getting looser.
 Fannie Mae and Freddie Mac have introduced new lending programs that allow borrowers to put just 3.5 percent down on a home ? although this comes with risk, of course.
 The Federal Housing Finance Agency recently reduced the cost of mortgage insurance by half a percentage point, which will save home buyers an average of $900 per year.
 All of this makes it a little bit easier for first-time buyers to qualify for a home loan. ?It?s still not easy to get a mortgage, but it?s not as hard as it was a couple of years ago,? says Bob Denk, an economist with the National Association of Home Builders.